roylee0704/react-flexbox-grid/README.md

 Because webpack stacks loaders together, it doesn't override them.

+**Note:** If you need isomorphic support see https://github.com/roylee0704/react-flexbox-grid/issues/28#issuecomment-198758253.

 Example
 -------
 Looking for example to use `react-flexbox-grid`?
 Head over to [react-flexbox-grid-example](https://github.com/roylee0704/react-flexbox-grid-example).